-Figure 8.
-Simulation topologies.
-All links are 10Mbps.
-Capacity of the bottleneck links are altered in some experiments
+Figure 8: Simulation topologies.
+All links are 10 Mbps.
+Capacity of the bottleneck links are altered in some experiments.

-Figure 9.
-Achieved bandwidth with the standard conditioner and adaptive conditioner.
-'Max' is the bandwidth when the standard conditioner is combined with all marking techniques and stores perflow information for all flows tion for all flows.
+Figure 9(a) compares the bandwidth with the standard and with the adaptive (Figure 3) conditioner for the simple topology shown in Figure 8(a).
+The total throughput is measured over the entire simulation time at the receiving end.
+The curve labeled "Max" denotes the bandwidth when the standard conditioner is combined with all marking techniques and stores per-flow information for all flows.
 We find that the adaptive conditioner outperforms the standard one for all aggregate flows.
 The adaptive conditioner is more fair (not shown) in the sense that short RTT flows do not steal bandwidth from long RTT flows and total achieved bandwidth is close to 10 Mbps (bottleneck link speed).
 Therefore, with simple processing (Figure 3), performance can be increased.